hphelion/documentation/hz.gettingstarted.md

 A volume is a block storage device you attach to an instance.

-**Important**: You can boot from the HP-provided list of volumes or your own volume.
-If the latter, you must first create a snapshot of the volume.
+**Important**: You can boot from a volume created from the HP Public Cloud-provided list of images or from a snapshot of an instance you have already launched.
+If the latter, you must first create a volume from the snapshot.
 See [Images and Snapshots](#Imagesandsnapshots) for details, then complete the steps in this section.

 1. In the left-hand navigation, click "Volumes" under "Manage Compute."
 2. Click "+Create Volume" in the upper right-hand navigation.